 - If you travel on an empty flight where weight and balance could be an issue, an airline may require some passengers to be upgraded for proper flight balance.

-- If you are a top tier member of a partner airline's frequent flyer alliance -- Oneworld, SkyTeam or Star Alliance, and traveling on an oversold flight you will likely have more potential for a courtesy upgrade.
+- If you are a top tier member of a partner airline's frequent flyer alliance -- Oneworld, SkyTeam, or Star Alliance, and traveling on an oversold flight you will likely have more potential for a courtesy upgrade.

 - If a flight is oversold and you are an infrequent traveler on a cheap ticket, volunteer to give up your seat.
 As you negotiate compensation for the next flight, ask for an upgrade on the new flight and access to the airline lounge.

 - If you ultimately don't care where you sit on a flight, then don't pre-book your seat on an oversold flight.
-Instead, check in closer to departure time.
+Instead, check-in closer to departure time.
 You may end up with a middle seat, or one up front.
 This is a really risky strategy, as gate agents will try and upgrade frequent flyers and higher-priced ticket holders first.

 - A smile goes a long way.
 If you are nice as possible to the check-in and gate agents and if a flight is oversold, they may put a comment on your passenger record such as "nice passenger if you need to upgrade."
-And I'm a big fan of pairing this with a small box of nice chocolates.

-But what you should NOT do under any circumstances is ask a ticket counter agent for an upgrade, especially if said agent is dealing with an oversold or problem flight.
+What you should NOT do under any circumstances is ask a ticket counter agent for an upgrade, especially if said agent is dealing with an oversold or problem flight.
 And especially don't ask if you don't have status on the airline.